holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 Head over to Github and download [Ghostbuster](https://github.com/hrx-events/ghostbuster).
 In order to use it, you have to enable API access on twitter and create a twitter app.
-Both are quire easy to do in a few steps which I will outline here.
+Both are quite easy to do in a few steps which I will outline here.

 ## The longer Version